goGPS-Project/goGPS_MATLAB/README.txt

 3. Notes
    =====
-   The results of the processing can be saved in various formats, however at the end of processing two main variabbles will appear into the workspace: rec and core.
+   The results of the processing can be saved in various formats, however at the end of processing two main variables will appear into the workspace: rec and core.

    Core is the main goGPS class is instantiated into the object core